brunoaffonso/openai_python_chatbot/README.md

    ```

 4. **API Key Configuration:**
-   - Use the secure method to input your API key:
+   - Use the following secure method to input your API key, which ensures your API key is not exposed:
      ```python
      import os
      from getpass import getpass
      os.environ['OPENAI_API_KEY'] = getpass('Enter your OpenAI API key:')
      ```

+5. **Familiarize Yourself with the Notebook:**
+   - Read through the text cells to understand what each part of the code is doing.
+This will help you make the most out of your interaction with the AI.

 ## Usage